Jenny (Studio Killers song): Release and reception

 "Jenny" is the seventh track from Studio Killers' self-titled debut album, and was issued as the fourth album's single, the third in Finland.
 The band released a two-minute preview of the song on their official SoundCloud page on 1 May.
 The single was released on 3 May to digital music stores in Finland by Warner Music, and later a CD promotional single came out on 11 May in Finland by Studio Killers Records.
 The song debuted at number 18 on the Finnish Singles Chart, reaching number two on the chart, as well as peaking number three on both Finland's download chart and Billboards Finland Digital Songs chart.
 Upon its release, "Jenny" was called by critics "an obvious must-listen for your beach (and/or light stalking) playlists", "this summer's surprise hit waiting to happen," and "another hit out of the park for Studio Killers".
 It is lead vocalist Chubby Cherry's favorite track off of Studio Killers, with her saying that it "holds a personal place in my heart."
 In 2019, Billboard included the song in its list of the "30 Lesbian Love Songs".

 In September 2020, TikTok user @isaac..thebully posted the first video of what became an internet challenge video trend titled "Darling You're My Best Friend," known by its hashtag #RuinOurFriendship; each video involves a subject talking with a friend or stranger (in-person or via text or Snapchat) with the following snippet from "Jenny" as the soundtrack.
 As of 30 November 2020, more than 359,000 videos used the song, and videos with the #RuinOurFriendship hashtag garnered more than 41.3 million views combined.

 Music video

 The music video for the song was released on 24 December 2015, as a Christmas gift to fans and was animated by Eliza Jäppinen.
 The music video features Chubby Cherry and Jenny driving to a dance club.
 Once they are there Chubby Cherry posts "(Jenny's Boyfriend's) head is small."
 Once this happens, Cherry tells Jenny that they should be lovers and soon they run away together.
 In this video, Cherry did not sing during the video except for the bridge.

 A lyric video was released 5 years later in 2020.
-It shows the lyrics in a Messages-like app with the lyrics written to Cherry's account.
+It shows the lyrics in a messaging-like app with the lyrics written to Cherry's account.